cortexlabs/cortex/CONTRIBUTING.md

 If you are only modifying the operator, `make operator-local` will build and start the operator locally, and build/restart it when files are changed.

 If you are modifying code in the API images (i.e. any of the Python serving code), `make images-dev` may build more images than you need during testing.
-For example, if you are only testing using the `python-predictor-cpu` image, you can run `./dev/registry.sh update-single python-predictor-cpu`.
+For example, if you are only testing using the `python-handler-cpu` image, you can run `./dev/registry.sh update-single python-handler-cpu`.

 See `Makefile` for additional dev commands.